Lymphoma is one word no pet owner wants to hear coming from their vet’s mouth.

 If your dog suffers from lymphoma and you want to try CBD either to treat the cancer or the symptoms or side effects of chemo, I highly recommend using a strong CBD oil.

-King Kanine’s 300mg CBD oil, for example, is one of the strongest pet CBD oils on the market.
+HolistaPet, for example, offers one of the strongest pet CBD oils on the market.

 This extract is also available in capsule form, which is a good option for dogs that might not like the CBD oil.
 They also have popular CBD treats.